 During your time of studies in Bamberg you will (have to) use a number of IT systems and online services provided by the university.
 Even if at first sight the variety of systems and services may seem a bit overwhelming: Don't worry!
 Some of them (in principle) only need to be set up once, many of them will become familiar to you very quickly through daily use.
-Of course we will support you with the first steps: during the EET, Thursday is dedicated to IT and online services.
-The computer center will inform you about its offers, we will help you to connect your devices to the university network, and we will introduce you to many services.
+Of course we will support you with the first steps during the EET.
+The IT-Service will inform you about its offers, we will help you to connect your devices to the university network, and we will introduce you to many services.

-In this brochure, we only want to briefly address the most important topics and usually refer you to the many helpfull instructions provided by the data center.
-If you can't find what you're looking for here, or if you still encounter problems, please feel free to contact us or contact the IT support of the University Computing Centre directly (see below, section 3.8).
+In this brochure, we only want to briefly address the most important topics and usually refer you to the many helpfull instructions provided by the IT-Service.
+If you can't find what you're looking for here, or if you still encounter problems, please feel free to contact us or contact the IT support of the University IT-Service directly (see below, section 3.8).